 The system design is such that it allows for efficient global data ingest and it supports regional cooperation among NMHSs.
 The design is characterized by distributed operations and functions.
 Several centres of computation and product dissemination will support the operational functions of the NMHSs through the timely provision of data, software, hardware and training.
-The overall organizational structure is shown in Figure-2.
+The overall organizational structure is shown in Figure 2.
+Regional centres will be identified during project planning meetings.

-Figure-2 Flash Flood Guidance and Warning System as a distributed system of computer hardware, data and information to support NMHSs worldwide.
+Figure 2: Flash Flood Guidance and Warning System as a distributed system of computer hardware, data and information to support NMHSs worldwide.

-The interface with global information is the link to real-time global satellite precipitation estimates and global in situ observations will be through one or more of the World Meteorological Organization (WMO) Global Centres.
+The interface with global information is the link to real-time global satellite precipitation estimates and to global in situ observations through the regional centre.
 All requisite real-time data (global, regional, and local) are ingested at servers located at the Regional Centres where the FFG software is installed.
 Graphical and text products are then provided to the participating countries through a secure internet connection.

-It is necessary to designate a focal institution (most probably an NMHS or an existing Regional Centre with proven scientific and technical capabilities) and with existing communications and infrastructure capabilities to support a Regional FFGS centre.
+It is necessary to designate a focal institution (most probably an NMHS or an existing Regional Centre with proven scientific and technical capabilities) and with existing communications and infrastructure capabilities to support a Regional FFGS Centre.
 Key operational Regional Centre responsibilities are:

-- Disseminate real-time country graphical products from the FFGS for the NMHSs in the region; - Collect available real-time local meteorological data for ingest to the FFGS for the development of regional products; - Support regional flash flood operations by; - Provide regional validation of products and formulation of plans for improvements, and - Provide communications for system analyses to NMHSs of the region. - Provide communications of regional system modifications necessary to system developers;

-- Develop a historical archive of the system products; - Support WMO and developers with regional training of NMHS representatives; and, - Provide routine maintenance and IT support for the FFGS server.
+Disseminate real-time country graphical products from the FFGS for the NMHSs in the region;

+- Collect available real-time local meteorological data for ingest to the FFGS for the development of regional products; - Support regional flash flood operations by: - Provide regional validation of products and formulation of plans for improvements, and - Provide communications for system analyses to NMHSs of the region. - Provide communications of regional system modifications necessary to system developers; - Develop a historical archive of the system products; - Support WMO and developers with regional training of NMHS representatives; and, - Provide routine maintenance and IT support for the FFGS server.